nadyab93/My-Portfolio/README.md

 - Projects: Showcases my projects with descriptions and images.
 - Certifications: Lists my certifications with associated images.
 - Contact Me: Provides a contact form for reaching out directly.
+- Light and Dark Mode: Allows users to toggle between light and dark themes for improved readability and user preference.
+- Responsive Design: The website is optimized for both desktop and mobile devices, ensuring a smooth user experience across different screen sizes.

 # Technologies Used